1j01/slugg/SLUGG.md

 		* similar to drones but static positioning and more dynamic aiming
 	* a quadcopter enemy that flies back and forth between the foreground and background
 		* drops teargas canisters
+	* helicopter with gun
+		* the main enemy (sort of like Hunted Forever)
 	* SWAT trains
 		* machine gun on top
 		* guys come out and shoot you